 I’ve been fiddling around for awhile, trying this and that.
 I’ve finally completed my first book for Kindle “The Unexpected Love” which will be published under my maiden name Rhonda Cronkhite.

 This book is special to me.
 I married the most popular, most handsome, and nicest boy around.
 At least George Woodworth was all of that, and more, to me.
 We dated for two years and were married for one year when he drowned while we were supposed to be having a barbecue.
 Our son was five weeks old.
-I’ve always said that George was the love of my life and the three years I knew him were the best three years of my life.
+I’ve always been thankful for those three beautiful years, my proof that there is such a thing as ‘true love.’

 My second husband, Don Tardif, died unexpectedly in 2011 and I struggled with letting myself grieve.
 I really didn’t want to go there…it hurts too much.
 I did what I call taking it in small doses.
 As I sat musing and refusing one day, I wondered what it would have been like if George and I had met at this point in our lives – certainly a more mature point.
 I’m silly, I know, but I’ll just tell you what I thought.
 That would mean he’d have been married to someone else all these years, and I didn’t like that thought one bit!
 I couldn’t have it both ways though, and I’m a dreamer.
 I pictured him knocking on my door one day and what it would be like.
 It didn’t take long for a story to start taking shape in my mind.